Skagit County profile

 There were proportionately fewer residents in Skagit County with college degrees than in the state.
-Over 25 percent of Skagit County residents age 25 and up had completed bachelor’s degrees or higher, compared to 34.5 percent for the state.
+Slightly more than 26 percent of Skagit County residents age 25 and up had completed bachelor’s degrees or higher, compared to 35.3 percent for the state.

 (Source: U.S. Census Bureau QuickFacts)

 - Center for Business and Economics Research, Western Washington University

 - Northwest Workforce Development Council